ricketytoc/tp/docs/DeveloperGuide.md

     * Steps 1a1-1a2 are repeated until the increment amount entered is valid.
     * Use case resumes from step 2.

-**Use case: UC6 - View Command History**
+**Use case: UC6 - View command history**

 **MSS**

-1. User requests to view the command history of a certain number of past commands.
+1. User requests to view a specified number of recent commands.
-1. EmployeeManager fetches the required number of recent valid commands from the CommandHistory.
+1. EmployeeManager fetches the required number of recent commands.
 1. EmployeeManager displays the fetched commands to the user.
 1. Use case ends.